NeonHo/CSMLNotebook/GoldBucket/Multi Agent.md

 - install `nodejs` first, then use `npm` to install `mermaid-cli`
 - **playwright** As `pyppeteer` is no longer maintained, it recommends using playwright-python as a replacement.
 	- `pyppeteer` is a web automation testing tool implemented in Python that can execute JavaScript scripts.
+- Install a browser first and set the browser path when running.
+	- `playwright install --with-deps chromium`
 -